What is the issue?

 Submissions to State and Territory governments and parliamentary inquiries include:

 - Australian Capital Territory: Response to the report “Beyond the Binary” in 2013.
-Response to reform in ACT, March 2014
+Response to reform in ACT, March 2014.
+We also had face-to-face discussions with Simon Corbell, MLA, Attorney-General.

 - New South Wales: submission to inquiry led by Alex Greenwich MP, August 2015